iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 6.md

 > #### _Indentation refers to the spaces at the beginning of a code line._

-WWhereas in other programming languages, the indentation in code is for readability only, the indentation in Python is significant.
+Whereas in other programming languages, the indentation in code is for readability only, the indentation in Python is significant.
 Python uses indentation to indicate a block of code.

 _**Example 1:**_